& Jamaica Blue

 The opportunity: Getting closer to customers

 Prior to engaging Customer Radar, Foodco franchises gathered feedback from about 1% of customers.
-Mystery shoppers were the go-to approach—a method despised by the franchisees, and one that came at huge cost to the business.
+Mystery shoppers were the go-to approach—a method despised by the franchisees, and one that came at a huge cost to the business.
 Data collected was anecdotal, and came with a one month delay.
-Their other methods of gathering feedback weren’t much better: hand-written feedback cards that had to be manually entered then processed, and website feedback with a five day time lag.
+Their other methods of gathering feedback weren’t much better: hand-written feedback cards that had to be manually entered then processed and website feedback with a five-day time lag.